jtviolet/Web-based-Remote-Terminal-Server/README.md

 # Description
-The Aperture server started as an open-source, generic, web-based terminal server that I built while at General Electric.
-It is a websocket-based implementation that allows a linux or windows device to share its terminal with a web interface for easy access of the device, remotely.
-The server implements socket.io on the backend as a to share communication between your frontend and the device you want to connect to.
+The Aperture server is a web-based terminal server that allows a linux or windows device to share its terminal with a web interface for easy access of the device, remotely.
+The server implements socket.io on the backend to share communication between your frontend and the device you want to connect to.
+Note that this is just the server to host the connections of the users and the devices.
+You will still need to install the [Aperture Client](https://github.com/jtviolet/aperture-edge-client) on the device you want to control, and you will either need to use the [Aperture Demo Interface](https://github.com/jtviolet/aperture-web-client), or build your own.

 ![Aperture Overview](https://i.imgur.com/BAOb6DX.png)